 CORPORATE SOCIAL RESPONSIBILITY (CSR)

 The Company has constituted CSR Committee and composition of CSR Committee is given inthe Corporate Governance Report of the Company.

-The Company is incurring losses from last two years and hence the provisions of Section135 of the Companies Act 2013 with respect to CSR are not applicable to your Company.
+The Company has incurred losses during previous three financial years and hence theprovisions of Section 135 of the Companies Act 2013 with respect to CSR activities arenot applicable to your Company.

 Your Company has established an Audit Committee whose composition and other details arementioned in the Corporate Governance report.

 The Audit Committee on a regular basis gives its recommendation to the Board.
 TheBoard gives due consideration to those recommendations.
-However there have been noinstances of recommendations given by the Audit Committee being not accepted by the Boardduring the year.
+However there have been noinstances of recommendations given by the Audit Committee not being accepted by the Boardduring the year under review.

 M/s.
 A.R.
 Sulakhe & Co.
-Chartered Accountants (FRN 110540) who are the statutoryauditors ofyour Company hold office- in accordance with the provisions of the CompaniesAct 2013 up to twenty third Annual General Meeting of the Company and whose appointmentwas subject to ratification by the Members at every Annual General Meeting and at aremuneration as may be decided by the Board.
+Chartered Accountants (FRN 110540W) who are the statutoryauditors of your Company hold office in accordance with the provisions of the CompaniesAct 2013 up to twenty third Annual General Meeting of the Company and whose appointmentis subject to ratification by the Members at every Annual General Meeting and at aremuneration as may be decided by the Board.
 They have confirmed their eligibility forbeing Auditors of the Company under the Companies Act 2013 and that they are notdisqualified.